vernemq/vmq-docs/configuration/http-pub.md

 VerneMQ provides a HTTP REST pub plugin for publishing messages using HTTP/REST.
 The http_pub plugin accepts HTTP POST requests containing message payloads, and then forwards those messages to the appropriate MQTT subscribers.

 The HTTP REST plugin can be used to publish messages from a wider range of devices and platforms, that may not support MQTT natively.
-Please note, while the plugin can handle a decent amount of request the primary protocol of VerneMQ is MQTT.
+Please note, while the plugin can handle a decent amount of requests, the primary protocol of VerneMQ is MQTT.
 Whenever possible, it is recommended to use MQTT natively to communicate with VerneMQ.

 ## Enabling the plugin